teambit/docs/docs/workspace/04-workspace-json.md

 title: Workspace Configuration
 ---

-The `workspace.json` file defines a set of configuration that control the entire process of managing components using a set of Extensions (plugins).
+The `workspace.json` file defines a set of extensions that control the entire workspace and component management.
 Each extension is responsible for a specific task and managed as a component.

 ## Base configurations